A Multilevel Method for Self-Concordant Minimization: Introduction

-Other than multilevel methods, several variants of the Newton method based on sub-sampling or sketching have been proposed \cite{berahas2020investigation, byrd2011use, byrd2012sample, bollapragada2019exact, erdogdu2015convergence, pilanci2017newton, roosta2019sub, kovalev2019stochastic}.
-The authors in \cite{byrd2011use, byrd2012sample} were the first to introduce sub-sampling techniques on the Hessian matrix of the Newton method, however, they do not provide quantitative convergence rates.
-The work in \cite{erdogdu2015convergence} proves a local super-linear rate with high probability, however, the objective function must be written as a sum of $m$ functions and further the method is efficient only for $m \gg n$, where $n$ is the problem dimension.
-In addition, the authors in \cite{berahas2020investigation} showed that the sub-sampled Newton method produces results that are better in practice, but they rely on the properties of the conjugate-gradient method and therefore their results still depend on unknown problem parameters.
-In a novel work \cite{kovalev2019stochastic}, the authors show a local super-linear convergence rate of the sub-sampled Newton method even when the batch size is equal to one, but still the objective function needs be written as a sum of functions.
+Several variants of the Newton method based on sub-sampling or sketching have been proposed \cite{berahas2020investigation, byrd2011use, byrd2012sample, bollapragada2019exact, NIPS2015_404dcc91, pilanci2017newton, roosta2019sub, kovalev2019stochastic}.
+Sub-sampled Newton methods are not directly comparable with our approach because they are not reduced-order (or subspace) methods.
+Nevertheless, we discuss them below due to their well established theory and fast convergence rates.
+The authors in \cite{byrd2011use, byrd2012sample} introduced sub-sampling techniques on the Hessian matrix of the Newton method, however, they do not provide convergence rates.
+The work in \cite{NIPS2015_404dcc91} proves a local composite rate with high probability, however, the objective function must be written as a sum of $m$ functions and further the method is efficient only for $m \gg n$, where $n$ is the problem dimension.
+The authors in \cite{kovalev2019stochastic} show a local super-linear convergence rate of the sub-sampled Newton method, and convergence is attained even when the batch size is equal to one, but still the objective function needs be written as a sum of functions.
 The method proposed in \cite{bollapragada2019exact} not only sub-samples the Hessian matrix but also the gradient vector.
-The method enjoys a local super-linear convergence rate where the results are given in expectation.
-In a recent work \cite{roosta2019sub} that constitutes an extension of the results in \cite{bollapragada2019exact}, the authors provide a local super-linear convergence rate with high probability.
-Although the local super-linear rate is problem independent, the rest of their analysis depends on the condition number of the problem.
-The most related work to our approach is proposed in \cite{pilanci2017newton}.
-The authors assume self-concordant functions and thus they are able to provide a global and scale- invariant analysis with a local super-linear convergence rate.
+The method enjoys a local super-linear convergence rate and the results are given in expectation.
+The authors in \cite{roosta2019sub} extended the results in \cite{bollapragada2019exact}, and provide a local super-linear convergence rate with high probability.
+The method with the most related theoretical results to ours is Newton Sketch in \cite{pilanci2017newton}.
+The authors assume self-concordant functions and thus they are able to provide a global and scale-invariant analysis with a local super-linear convergence rate as we do in this paper.
 However, the square root of the Hessian matrix must be available.
-To this end, all the above methods fail to address one or both of the shortcomings discussed in the previous section, and when they do so, further assumptions are required such as regarding the objective function (sum of functions) or the square root of the Hessian matrix.
+Furthermore, the method has expensive iterations as it requires matrix multiplications to form the sketched Hessian which is much slower compared to randomly selecting data points.
+To this end, all the above methods fail to address one or both of the shortcomings discussed in the previous section, and when they do so, further assumptions are required such as regarding the objective function (sum of functions) or knowledge of the square root of the Hessian matrix.